aabanaag/friendly-unicorn-swift/README.md

 # FriendlyUnicorn
-Utilizing iTunes search API using MVVM-C and RxSwift, written in Swift
+Utilizing iTunes search API using MVVM and RxSwift, written in Swift

 > NOTE: This acts as a Coding challenge for Appetiser Apps